bibbox/bibbox-documentation/docs/V4-ducumentation.md

 A started app with a user defined instance name (instanceName) can be used under "localhost:8010/instanceName" in the browser.

+# CLI Function Documentation

+`bibbox install`

+DESCRIPTION
+Installs a new Bibbox app with a specific unique name SYNTAX bibbox install <appname> -n <instancename> -v <version> -p <paarameters>
+OPTIONS
+-h, --help                    Funcion help
+-bv, --bibboxversion          Print script information -n, --name                    Specify the name of the installed instance.
+The instance name can also be set without flag as the second function argument.
+-v, --version                 Specify the app version you want to install.
+This flag is optional.
+If not specified, the newest version gets installed.
+-p, --params                  The app parameters can be passed to this function automatically.
+This flag is optional.
+If not specified, the app parameters can be set to default or set interactively.
+-d, --default                 If this flag is set, the default app parameters are used for installation.
+EXAMPLES
+bibbox install nextcloud -n mynextcloud -v v20-0-x_tng -p 'nextcloud,nextcloud' bibbox install nextcloud -n mynextcloud -d bibbox install nextcloud mynextcloud

+`bibbox start`

+DESCRIPTION
+Starts the wanted Bibbox app container
+SYNTAX
+bibbox start <instancename>
+OPTIONS
+-h, --help                    Function help
+-v, --version                 Print script information EXAMPLES bibbox start seeddmstest

+`bibbox stop`

+`bibbox restart`

+`bibbox copy`

+`bibbox listApps`

+`bibbox listInstances`

+`bibbox remove`

+`bibbox status`

+`bibbox startSystem`

+`bibbox stopSystem`

+`bibbox restartSystem`

+`bibbox checkSystem`

+`bibbox info`

 # Requirements